redhat-best-practices-for-k8s/certsuite/CATALOG.md

 ## Test Case list

 Test Cases are the specifications used to perform a meaningful test.
 Test cases may run once, or several times against several targets.
-CNF Certification includes a number of normative and informative tests to ensure CNFs follow best practices.
+The Red Hat Best Practices Test Suite for Kubernetes includes a number of normative and informative tests to ensure that workloads follow best practices.
 Here is the list of available Test Cases:

 ### access-control